About The Book

 The Standard Edition—a 6×9, 618-page Paperback—features the full story, but does not include pictures of the wolves. $23.95

-The Special Edition—an 11 ½ × 9, 552-page Coffee Table Book—only features an abbreviated version of the story, but includes hundreds pictures of the wolves and more. $59.95
+The Special Edition—an 11 ½ × 9, 552-page Coffee Table Book—only features an abbreviated version of the story, but includes hundreds of pictures of the wolves and more. $59.95

 1) The Standard Edition is a 6 × 9, 618-page paperback book for a tax-deductible donation of $23.95.
 It DOES NOT include images of the wolves.
-We recommended this option for the full story and an easy read.
+We recommend this option for the full story and an easy read.